Consumer, tech lift euro zone shares; DAX hits fresh record

 By Helen Reid

-LONDON, June 20 Euro zone shares rose on Tuesday and Germany's DAX hit a fresh record high on Tuesday, bolstered by another day of gains for tech and retail sectors.
+LONDON, June 20 (Reuters) - Euro zone shares rose on Tuesday and Germany's DAX hit a fresh record high on Tuesday, bolstered by another day of gains for tech and retail sectors.

 Euro zone blue chips rose 0.4 percent while the broader regional index was up 0.3 percent.
 The DAX scaled a record high at 12,951.54 points in early trading, underpinned by strong consumer, banking and industrial stocks.